 Having decided to step courageously into the e-commerce world, this week I learnt another new skill, by opening a PayPal account for the first time.
 This is now set up to create flow.
 Please feel free to make your donation here, but please know that there is no obligation to do so and no one is under any duress to contribute at all!
 This is merely a request, for your …

-In order to assist with the ongoing cost of maintenance of The Holly Tree Tales website and blog.
-Please evaluate / assess my contribution to adding value through my writing, and donate ANY amount of your choice.
+In order to assist with the ongoing costs and maintenance of The Holly Tree Tales website and blog.
+If you would like to make a contribution, please consider the value of my writing and feel welcome to donate ANY amount of your choice to the work here.
 With sincere thanks.

 In strength, and hope, and trust,